-The Foreo Luna™ Mini is also great choice.
+The Foreo Luna™ Mini is also a great choice.

-A gentle sponge that originated in Japan made from a root.
+A gentle sponge that originated in Japan is made from a root.
 You might have seen it in the drugstore or even in Sephora.
-There are so many different types to choose and it is really up to you which one you would prefer.
-The ones with no added ingredients are the most gentle and can be use multiple times are week.
+There are so many different types to choose from and it is really up to you which one you would prefer.
+The ones with no added ingredients are the most gentle and can be used multiple times are week.

 However, replacing them often is key to maintaining healthy, we all know how easy it is for germs to breed especially in wet objects that sit around in the bathroom.
 Okay, there you go that’s an image that will help you be responsible.

 These sponges are gentle enough to be used on babies and great for the face.
 You use it during your weekly routine and even on some days in between to keep your skin clean.

 Perfect for that Insta-worthy self-care moment.
 Having prepped your skin properly with, cleansing, steaming, and exfoliating you can truly reap the benefits of your favorite mask.
 Choose a mask that addresses your concern or even choose a couple and multi-mask like a pro.

 You are seeking to provide every part of your face with the care that it needs.
 This is not something you can do every single day so definitely take the time and truly treat your skin right.